Price Discrimination in International Airline Markets: Results

-In the first period, $t=1$, there is no uncertainty about the state, which in turn means the marginal cost is degenerate at \$57.64 for an economy seat and \$217.74 for a first-class seat.
+In the first period, $t=1$, there is no uncertainty about the state, which means the marginal cost distribution degenerates at \$127.06 for an economy seat and \$381.3 for a first-class seat.
 With $t>1$, the distributions become more dispersed but with little change in the mean.
-For instance, the means of the marginal costs for an economy seat in periods $t=3, 4, 5$ and $7$ are \$84.54, \$84.84, \$84.98, and \$84.87, respectively.
-In contrast, the variances increase substantially from \$68 to \$100 to \$132 to \$298, during the same periods.
-We observe similar pattern for a first-class seat; the mean marginal costs are, approximately, \$245, \$239, \$243 and \$238 in periods $t\in\{3,4,5,7\}$, respectively.
-And in the same period the variance increases from \$570 in $t=3$ to \$851 in $t=7$.
-Finally, in the last period, $t=8$, the opportunity cost of a seat is zero as the marginal cost is only the peanut cost.
+For instance, the means of the marginal costs for an economy seat in periods $t=3, 4, 5$ and $7$ are \$139.95, \$145.2, \$151.77, and \$159.03, respectively.
+We observe similar pattern for a first-class seat; the mean marginal costs are, approximately, \$456.54, \$463.22, \$449.48 and \$430.65, in periods $t\in\{3,4,5,7\}$, respectively.
+Finally, in the last period, $t=8$, the opportunity cost of a seat is zero, as the marginal cost is only the peanut cost.